-Cosmetic eyelid surgery, also called blepharoplasty or eyelid rejuvenation, is a surgical procedure to improve the appearance of the upper eyelids, lower eyelids, or both.
+Also known as blepharoplasty or eyelid rejuvenation, cosmetic eyelid surgery improves the appearance of the upper eyelids, lower eyelids, or both.

-In the right patient it gives a rejuvenated appearance and makes you look more rested and alert.
-If you are bothered by the following signs of aging, a blepharoplasty may be right for you:
+In the right patient, it rejuvenates your appearance and makes you look more alert and well-rested.
+If you are bothered by the following signs of ageing, a blepharoplasty may be right for you:

-- Excess skin that creates folds or disturbs the natural contour of the upper eyelid.
+- Excess skin which creates folds or disturbs the natural contour of the upper eyelid.
 In some circumstances this can be severe enough to impair vision.

-- Herniation of fat that appear as puffiness in the upper eyelids
+- Herniation of fat which appears as puffiness in the upper eyelids

 - Bags under the eyes